So, you’ve tied the knot. Congratulations! Now, let’s talk about whether you’ll file jointly.

 Not every taxpayer has a spotless record with the IRS, and even if they’ve kept current with their taxes and payments, it’s still easy to make mistakes.

-Sadly, if you file your taxes jointly, your spouse’s messy tax situation can become yours.
+Sadly, if you file jointly, your spouse’s messy tax situation can become yours.
 Because you’re filing one joint tax return, the IRS doesn’t take into account the individual whose numbers may be off on one income stream, or whose receipts may require more scrutiny via the IRS audit process.
 Nope, you’ll both be audited, because the IRS will be auditing your single tax return.

 If you know your new spouse has recently been audited or you suspect some of the information on the return is incorrect, it may be in both of your best interests not to file jointly.
 It never hurts to be cautious!